endurantgames/cosmiclegends/src/classes/mage.md

 Sanctuary of Sanctity

+:   *Prerequisite: You can't have another __Hero Cave__ Ability.*
-:   You have a base of operations hidden in a normal-looking building
+    You have a base of operations hidden in a normal-looking building or tower.
-    or tower.
 When you make a skill roll in that building, add 2 to the dice pool.
+    This is a *Hero Cave* Ability.

 Theurgy